jep-project/jep/protocol.md

 ## Backend Alive Message

-As soon as the frontend has opened the connection to the backend, the backend should start to send alive messages once every 1 second.
+As soon as the frontend has opened the connection to the backend, the backend should start to send alive messages once every 1 minute.
 This way, frontends can check if a backend is still alive and restart it if necessary.

     message BackendAlive